 PFA: Tell our readers a bit more about the Harborview Inn.

 We are a clean, comfortable, affordable little family-run motel in a unique location.
 We are VERY pet-friendly.
-Any of our rooms can be a pet room and we charge just $25 for the length of your stay, not a per-night fee.
+We give our guests’ best friends their very own comforter, and we charge just $25 for the length of your stay, not a per-night fee.

-We’re a single level motor-court style motel with recently renovated rooms, each of which has a fridge, microwave, coffee maker, 75 channel cable TV and free wi-fi.
+We’re a single level motor-court style motel with recently renovated rooms, each of which has a fridge, microwave, coffee maker, cable TV and free wi-fi.
+We also have a good selection of movies on DVD, many of the family films.

 We’re right out on the Port of Garibaldi surrounded by Tillamook Bay.